 Protect Your Brand: Cross-Promote Your Supply Chain Partners

-The power of social media makes cross-promotion of your suppliers and customers a win-win outcome with minimal investment for both parties – in any industry.
+The power of social media enables cross-promotion of your suppliers and customers, a win-win outcome with minimal investment for both parties, in any industry.
 By doing so, the reach that you have to grow your brand through social media channels multiplies exponentially.

 Suppliers:

-By promoting your suppliers, you are indirectly promoting your company’s own brand, products and/or services.
+By promoting your suppliers, you are indirectly promoting your company’s brand, products, and/or services.
 It is a proactive way to communicate to your customers and end users that you select only the most reliable and high-quality suppliers.
-It may also be a source of differentiation for your product and tell a unique story about your brand.
+This approach may also be a source of differentiation for your product and a way to tell a unique brand story.

 Ask yourself a couple of questions:

-• Do my suppliers have patents or trade secrets that make their product completely unique?
+Do my suppliers have patents or trade secrets that make their product unique?

 Customers:

 Are you a business-to-business (B2B) company?
-Promote your wholesale client accounts, which helps drive traffic to their location.
+Promote your wholesale client accounts to drive traffic to their locations.
 It also tells your end customers where they can find your products or buy your services.
-Co-marketing your wholesale accounts generates goodwill – and oftentimes results in their free promotion your product or services more than they would ordinarily, if ever, on social media.
+Co-marketing with your wholesale accounts generates goodwill and often results in their free promotion of your product or services on social media more than they would ordinarily, if ever.

 Conclusion:

-Leading the charge by co-promoting your suppliers and customers ensures that your brand and your company’s story is controlled by YOU.
-It also makes it easier for your wholesale customers to explain why your product or service is so wonderful to your end users.
-Suppliers may also think of better applications of their product or service to better yours, if they know more about your company’s goal and vision.
-Finally, by proactively cross promoting your partners, you are establishing your company as a thought leader and ensuring your brand messaging is consistent not only across the entire supply chain – but among your target end users.
+Leading the charge by co-promoting your suppliers and customers ensures that you control your brand and your company’s story.
+It also makes it easier for your wholesale customers to explain to your end users why your product or service is so excellent.
+Suppliers may also consider improving the application of their product or service to better serve yours if they know more about your company’s goals and vision.
+Finally, by proactively cross-promoting your partners, you are establishing your company as a thought leader and ensuring your brand messaging is consistent not only across the entire supply chain but also among your target end users.

 Recommendations:

-• Create a branded hashtag or group of hashtags (but not too many).
-Follow these hashtags on social media, such as Instagram, so that you can track who is using your hashtag and what they are saying about your brand.
-A great example of this is Tito’s Handmade Vodka, a B2B company, which has a hashtag just for their charitable giving program: #vodkafordogpeople.
+Create a branded hashtag or group of hashtags (but not too many).
+Follow these hashtags on social media, such as Instagram, to track who is using them and what they are saying about your brand.
+A great example of this is Tito’s Handmade Vodka, a B2B company, which has a hashtag just for their charitable giving program: #VodkaForDogPeople.

-• Encourage your suppliers and wholesale customers to join you in responding to a natural disaster or local crisis – especially if your products or services can directly alleviate the situation.
-By developing a collaborative relationship and cross-promoting your supply chain partners, your partners may be more willing to support your company in a response effort in order to increase your collective impact.
-Document and market your group effort and all partners will receive a goodwill boost in brand reputation for their community efforts.
+Encourage your suppliers and wholesale customers to join you in responding to a natural disaster or local crisis, especially if your products or services can directly alleviate the situation.
+By developing a collaborative relationship and cross-promoting your supply chain partners, they may be more willing to support your company in a response effort, thereby increasing your collective impact.
+Document and market your group effort, and all partners will receive a goodwill boost in brand reputation for their community efforts.

 Elevate Next is a digital marketing and management consulting company that would be more than happy to develop a customized brand reputation management plan for your company.
 Contact us today!